 LTC faces some short-term headwinds due to the lingering effects of the pandemic, but its longer-term outlook is bright.
 LTC is a REIT with a portfolio roughly split equally between senior living properties and skilled nursing facilities.

 Senior living properties are different in that the tenants are generally younger and live independently without medical care.
 But a lot of would-be tenants were reluctant to move out of their homes and into a more densely populated building during a raging pandemic.
-And many still are.
+(Many still are.)

 These lingering effects won't disappear tomorrow.
 But ultimately, senior living facilities offer an attractive, active lifestyle for many seniors, and that hasn't fundamentally changed.
 And home care might be a viable option for many seniors in need of skilled nursing.
 Ultimately there comes a point where there are few alternatives to the care of a nursing home.

 Importantly, the longer-term demographic trends here are all but unstoppable.
-The peak of the Baby Boomer generation are in their early-to-mid-60s today, far too young to need long-term care.
+The peak of the Baby Boomer generation is in its early to mid-60s today – far too young to need long-term care.
 But over the course of the next two decades, demand will continue to build as more and more boomers age into the proper age bracket for these services.

-At 6.7%, LTC is one of the higher-yielding monthly dividend stocks on this list.
+At 6%-plus, LTC is one of the higher-yielding monthly dividend stocks on this list.

-AGNC Investment (AGNC, $15.98) is a REIT, strictly speaking, but it's very different from the likes of Realty Income, STAG or any of the others covered on this list of monthly dividend stocks.
+AGNC Investment (AGNC (opens in new tab), $11.72) is a REIT, strictly speaking, but it's very different from the likes of Realty Income, STAG or any of the others covered on this list of monthly dividend stocks.
 Rather than own properties, AGNC owns a portfolio of mortgage securities.
 This gives it the same tax benefits of a REIT – no federal income taxes so long as the company distributes at least 90% of its net income as dividends – but a very different return profile.